ms-cleblanc/opus-vad/README.md

 `opusvad` is a library that implements speech-endpointing on raw PCM audio streams.
 The library consists of two core components:

 * libopus, an open-source audio encoder/decoder available on [github](https://github.com/xiph/opus)
-* opusvad, a small c library implemented by Nuance that wraps the libopus encoder and VAD module, providing clients with an API for:
+* libopusvad, a small c library implemented by Nuance that wraps the libopus encoder and VAD module, providing clients with an API for:
   *  capturing start and end of speech events in the audio stream
   *  tuning the encoder and endpointer algorithms
   *  using the opus encoded audio for streaming to Nuance's ASR services
   *  support for adpcm audio streams
+* libopusvadjava, a small c library similar to libopusvad but also including a JNI layer

 ### Why Use opusvad?